OUR FOUNDERS

 Inspired by their mother’s fight with Alzheimer’s disease, both Allison and Gillian wanted to find effective ways to preserve and improve memory.
 In her PhD research, Allison identified the six types of memory skill that are critical for productivity and independent living into older age.
-Using her skills as a teacher, Gillian has developed this ground-breaking work into thiis proven memory improvement system – Brainfit®.
+Using her skills as a teacher, Gillian help developed this ground-breaking work into the proven memory improvement system – Brainfit® which has already helped over 18,000 people with their brain health journey.

 Gillian Eadie